ClearCorrect Australia – A Modern Innovative System For Orthodontic Care

 ClearCorrect Aligners and Invisalign are the two leaders when it comes to clear orthodontic treatments.
 Both options offer a series of customised, removable clear aligners and are fabricated from digital impressions to create a 3D model of your teeth.

 While both systems are effective in shifting the teeth into an optimal position, many dentists prefer the ClearCorrect system.
 ClearCorrect uses polyurethane to construct their aligners while Invisalign is made of plastic.
-Polyurethane combines the strength of plastic and the flexibility of rubber, leading to a strong, crack-resistant material completely safe for the mouth.
+Polyurethane combines the strength of plastic and the flexibility of rubber, leading to a b, crack-resistant material completely safe for the mouth.

 This safety allows patients (and dentists) to have more confidence in the system, and there is a smaller likelihood of breaks or cracks needing repairs, which could extend the treatment process.